afrind/draft-rush/draft-kpugin-rush.md

 2 - UNSUPPORTED CODEC - indicates that server doesn't support audio or video codec

-3 - INVALID FRAME FORMAT - indicates that receiver was not able to parse frame
+3 - INVALID FRAME FORMAT - indicates that receiver was not able to parse frame or there was an issue with fields' values.

 # Extensions